-The central cluster (the first four atoms) will be held fixed while the phenylthiolates are optimized.
+The central cluster (the first four atoms) will be optimized while the phenylthiolates are frozen.

 Restarting an Optimization.
 A failed optimization may be restarted from its checkpoint file by simply repeating the route section of the original job, adding the Restart option to the Opt keyword.
 For example, this route section restarts a B3LYP/6-31G(d) Berny optimization to a second-order saddle point:

 # Opt=(TS,Restart,MaxCyc=50) Test